Reasons To Have Legal Advice on DEA Registration

 Beyond the fact that you probably will not be able to apply for a dea registration again, there are other reasons why you should not surrender it.
 One significant reason is that surrendering your dea registration might end up triggering other actions against you, such as actions that would affect your state pharmacy or medical license.
 It could impact any other professional license that you’ve earned.

 The reality is that the Attorney General will need to prove a few things before they are able to either revoke or suspend your dea/defense-lawyers/dea-registration-application-denial/”>DEA registration.
-For example, they will have to prove that you committed an act that was not in the interest of the public.
-The very thing you can do when a dea/defense-lawyers/dea-defense-attorney__trashed/” >DEA agent arrives at your front door is contact an attorney right away.
+For example, they will have to prove that you committed an act that was not in the best interest of the public.
+The very best thing you can do when a dea/defense-lawyers/dea-defense-attorney__trashed/” >DEA agent arrives at your front door is contact an attorney right away.

 [pagelist child_of=”parent” class=”page-list-cols-3″]

 If you’re facing a DEA investigation, one of the options you may have is surrendering your DEA registration.
 Often, DEA agents do investigations and will routinely recommend the healthcare provider voluntarily surrender his/her DEA registration.
 During the course of an investigation, you may be given a voluntary surrender form, and request to surrender it.
 Often, providers are scared and fear the consequences of a raid by the dea, and sign away their careers easily and quickly.
 Regardless of how severe the magnitude of the investigation is, this is the worst thing you can possibly do.
 We recommend never listening to a dea agent.
 What you should do is hire an attorney who can advise you about dea/defense-lawyers/dea-registration-surrenders-2/” >DEA Registration Surrenders.